garys-esri/geodev-dc-labs/runtime-workshop/exercises/Android/Exercise 5 Routing.md

     originPoint = null;
     ```

 1. Fill in the body of `imageButton_routing_onClick(View)`.
-If the routing toggle button has been un-selected, set the `MapView` and `SceneView`'s `onTouchListener` to a `DefaultMapViewOnTouchListener` with no overridden methods.
-If the routing toggle button has been selected, un-select `imageButton_bufferAndQuery` and set the `onTouchListener` to a `DefaultMapViewOnTouchListener` with an overridden `onSingleTapConfirmed(MotionEvent)` method.
+If the routing toggle button has been un-selected, set the `MapView` and `SceneView`'s `onTouchListener` to an `OnTouchListener` with no overridden methods.
+If the routing toggle button has been selected, un-select `imageButton_bufferAndQuery` and set the `onTouchListener` to an `OnTouchListener` with an overridden `onSingleTapConfirmed(MotionEvent)` method.
 In `onSingleTapConfirmed`, call `addStopToRoute` with the motion event, and return `true` to indicate that the event has been consumed:

     ```
     imageButton_routing.setSelected(!imageButton_routing.isSelected());
-    DefaultMapViewOnTouchListener listener = null;
+    final DefaultMapViewOnTouchListener mapListener;
+    final DefaultSceneViewOnTouchListener sceneListener;
     if (imageButton_routing.isSelected()) {
-        listener = new DefaultMapViewOnTouchListener(this, mapView) {
+        mapListener = new DefaultMapViewOnTouchListener(this, mapView) {
+            @Override
+            public boolean onSingleTapConfirmed(MotionEvent event) {
+                addStopToRoute(event);
+                return true;
+            }
+        };
+        sceneListener = new DefaultSceneViewOnTouchListener(sceneView) {
             @Override
             public boolean onSingleTapConfirmed(MotionEvent event) {
                 addStopToRoute(event);